mrrosoff/Monte-Carlo-RayTracing-Engine/README.md

 Finding obj files is inconsequential.
 Simply look up ".obj files" on the internet and choose one that fits your liking.
 Make sure that you create the proper material file using the format showcases in the example files.
 Files with Triangle counts of over 10K will result in images that take a significant time to render.

-**Created by Max Rosoff with the advice of Ben Sattelberg and Ross Beveridge**